Group norms examples: How to set team norms that work

 Why are group norms important?

-When team members have—and understand—group norms, they know what is expected of them, and they can execute accordingly.
-Just like knowing your project priorities helps you focus on your highest impact work, understanding your team’s expectations helps you collaborate most effectively.
+When team members understand and follow group norms, they know what is expected of them and can execute accordingly.
+Just as knowing your project priorities helps you focus on your highest-impact work, understanding your team's expectations helps you collaborate most effectively.

 Additionally, group norms also: